lulzzz/datalayer/docs/docs/kuber/s3-access.md

 title: S3 Access
 ---

-To access S3 from the Driver or Executor, you have to give additional properties to Spark when you submit your Job or launch your REPL.
+To access S3 from the Spark Driver or Executors, you have to give additional properties to Spark when you submit your Job or launch your REPL.

 | Key                            | Value             |
 | ------------------------------ | ------------------|